Rebels (album): Singles

-The album's first single was "Tu Amor", which was released on September 22, 2006.
+The album's first single was the cover "Tu Amor", which was released on 22 September 2006.
 The song was composed by Diane Warren.
 The single officially debuted on the KISS-FM radio station in Los Angeles, California, after having been leaked on the Internet before its official launch date.
 The single won the Les Etoiles Cherie FM award in France for 'International Song of the Year', and the Mi TRL Award for 'Best Music Video'.
-The song's music video was filmed in a beach in Los Angeles and was premiered by MTV Tr3s on October 23, 2006.
-The song's main vocals are performed solely by Christian Chávez.
+The song's music video was filmed in a beach in Los Angeles and was premiered by MTV Tr3s on 23 October, 2006.
+Its main vocals are performed solely by Christian Chávez, with the band providing backgroun vocals.

-The second single, released on December 17, 2006 only in the United States, was "Wanna Play".
+The second single, released on 17 December 2006 only in the United States, was "Wanna Play".
 The song was composed by Andrea Martin and RedOne.
 The single, however, did not have the promotional support of a music video.

-Lastly, the album's third single, "Money Money", was released on December 19, 2006 only in Spain.
+Lastly, the album's third single, "Money Money", was released on 19 December 2006, only in Spain.
 No music video was released to promote the single.

 Live performances

 RBD performed live various songs from Rebels on radio and television throughout 2006 and 2007.

-In the 2006 edition of Walmart Soundcheck, a performance series by Walmart retail chain to promote albums being released, the group performed the album's first official single, "Tu Amor", for the first time.
-On November 24, 2006, after their English interview on Yahoo!
+In the 2006 edition of Walmart Soundcheck, a performance series by Walmart retail chain to promote albums being released, the group performed the album's lead, "Tu Amor", for the first time.
+On 24 November 2006, after their English interview on Yahoo!
 Music, they also performed "Tu Amor".
 In 2007, the group appeared on the US music TV show CD USA, where they also performed "Tu Amor", as well as "My Philosophy", "Wanna Play", "This Is Love", "I Wanna Be the Rain" and "Save Me".

-On May 28, 2007, the group was invited by American businessman Donald Trump to appear on the year's biggest beauty pageant, Miss Universe 2007.
+On 28 May 2007, the group was invited by American businessman Donald Trump to appear on the year's biggest beauty pageant, Miss Universe 2007.
 The event took place on the Auditorio Nacional in Mexico City, where the group performed a medley of the songs "Wanna Play", "Cariño Mío", and "Money Money".
-On July 25, 2007, the group performed their single "Tu Amor" on the acoustic music TV show Confesiones en Concierto on Ritmoson Latino.
+On 25 July 2007, the group performed their single "Tu Amor" on the acoustic music TV show Confesiones en Concierto on Ritmoson Latino.

 Also in 2007, the group participated for a second time on "Walmart Soundcheck".
 This time, they performed the tracks "Cariño Mío" and "Money Money" to continue the promotion for Rebels, as well as other tracks from their Spanish album Celestial.